susiegriggo/Phynteny/README.md

 ## Usage

+test.
 Phynteny takes a genbank file containing PHROG annotations as input.
 If you phage is not yet in this format, [pharokka](https://github.com/gbouras13/pharokka) can take your phage (in fasta format) to a genbank file with PHROG annotations.

 **Reccomended:**
 ```